 If an auto parts store wanted to create useful content for their customers, they could write a helpful blog post that tells people exactly what to do when changing a tire — a topic they know has a high search volume.This is the perfect opportunity for people searching for that content to find you via search engine.
 The more relevant content you write, the more likely you are to rank for keywords important to your business.For example, the type of information that ranks for the term, “how to change a tire” is a mix of videos and articles on the subject.

 The more helpful and thorough your post is, the more likely it is to rank well— which could ultimately lead to major traffic and sales for your business.
 A great example of this is a blog post by Marcus Sheridan of River Pools and Spas.
-He wrote a great piece of content that answered questions he regularly received from customers about the costs of fiberglass pools.
-“Within about 24 hours of writing that article, it was No. 1 for every fiberglass-pool, cost-related phrase you could possibly type in,” Sheridan told the New York Times in an interview about his success.
+He wrote a great piece of content that answered questions he regularly received from customers about the costs of fibreglass pools.
+“Within about 24 hours of writing that article, it was No. 1 for every fibreglass-pool, cost-related phrase you could possibly type in,” Sheridan told the New York Times in an interview about his success.

 4. Your blog builds your authority